xhd2015/xgo/README.md

 - `XGO_TRACE_OUTPUT=stdout`: traces will be written to stdout, for debugging purepose,
 - `XGO_TRACE_OUTPUT=<dir>`: traces will be written to `<dir>`,
 - `XGO_TRACE_OUTPUT=off`: turn off trace.

+# Implementation Details
+> Working in progress...

+See [Issue#7](https://github.com/xhd2015/xgo/issues/7) for more details.

 # Why `xgo`?
 The reason is simple: **NO** interface.